firefly-iii/docs/docs/docs/data-importer/faq/index.md

 # FAQ

-Here you will find answers to freq asked questions.
+Here you will find answers to frequently asked questions.

 ## Installation questions